chhuang-one/sqxclib/doc/SqApp.md

 4. append element of migrations array to workspace/sqxcapp/migrations-elements

 If you use C++ to do migration, you can replace sqxctool by sqxcpptool.
 The difference is **sqxcpptool** can generate C++ migration file and append path to workspace/sqxcapp/migrations-files.cpp

+Finally, you must recompile migration code after defining table.

 #### create table by sqxctool (C language)